opendp/opendp/docs/source/api/user-guide/api-comparison/index.rst

 OpenDP has two APIs:

-* The **Context API** is simpler and helps to enforce best practices.
+* The **Context API** is simpler and helps enforce best practices.
 Currently available only for Python, it is used in the :doc:`../../../getting-started/index` documentation.
 * The **Framework API** is lower-level.
 Available for Python, R and Rust, it directly implements the :doc:`OpenDP Programming Framework <../../../theory/a-framework-to-understand-dp>`.

 Because the Context API is a wrapper around the Framework API, it is easier to use but less flexible: